Because Democracy is not a Spectator Sport….

 Community Communicators to help expand our public relation efforts and social media presence.

 Lunch Meeting Assistant needed as we begin the return to in-person meetings.
-Assist with monthly meeting registration and coordination of a catered box lunch option.

 Archives Committee volunteer tasks include sorting through League print materials, organizing digital materials, and entering data on an Excel spreadsheet, following UNM’s guidelines to prepare League archival material to place into the UNM Center for Southwest Research.